Towards Explorative IRBL: Combining Semantic Retrieval with LLM-driven Iterative Code Exploration: Introduction

-In this context, we propose a novel bug localization technique, named GenLoc, that combines semantic retrieval with the step-by-step reasoning capabilities of LLMs to identify buggy files for a given bug report.
-The name GenLoc stands for \textbf{Generative AI-based Bug Localization}, emphasizing its core design principle of leveraging generative language models for fault localization.
+In this context, we propose GenLoc (Generative AI-based Bug Localization), a novel IRBL technique that combines semantic retrieval with LLM-driven iterative code exploration to identify buggy files.
 Unlike many prior approaches \cite{zhou2012should,qi2021dreamloc}, GenLoc relies solely on the bug report and does not require any additional project-specific metadata or historical bug-fix data.
-At first, GenLoc converts the source code into chunks and measures their semantic similarity with the bug report to retrieve a set of potentially relevant files.
-After analyzing a bug report, an LLM may choose to inspect these retrieved files further or explore other files if needed.
-To support this exploration, the LLM is equipped with a set of functions (e.g., retrieving method signatures or method bodies) that enable it to iteratively reason about which files are likely related to the reported bug.
-This approach allows the LLM to conduct more guided and selective localization.
+At first, GenLoc embeds source code and retrieves semantically relevant files for a given bug report.
+Next, it leverages an LLM to analyze a bug report and further inspect these retrieved files, or explore additional files as needed.
+To enable this exploration, GenLoc provides the LLM with a set of functions (e.g., retrieving method signatures or method bodies) that support iterative analysis about which files are likely related to the reported bug.
+By combining semantic retrieval with LLM-guided code exploration, GenLoc reduces reliance on lexical cues, avoids the limitation of fixed candidate sets that may exclude the faulty file and prevents overwhelming the LLM with repository-wide context.

-GenLoc is evaluated on over 9,000 real-world bug reports from six large open-source Java projects and compared against five state-of-the-art traditional and deep learning-based IRBL techniques.
-The results show that GenLoc outperforms all existing approaches across multiple metrics, including Accuracy@1 and Accuracy@5.
-On average, GenLoc achieves an Accuracy@1 of 43.19\%, surpassing all prior techniques by at least 60\%.
-Furthermore, GenLoc offers complementary strengths to existing IRBL techniques, suggesting potential for future integration to further improve bug localization performance.
+We evaluate GenLoc on three complementary benchmarks: two Java based datasets, including a large-scale benchmark of 9,097 bugs \cite{ye2015mapping} and a recent GHRB (GitHub Recent Bugs) dataset designed for LLM-based IRBL evaluation \cite{lee2024github} as well as a widely used Python benchmark (SWE-bench Lite) adopted by modern issue localization pipelines \cite{swe-bench-lite}.
+Results show that GenLoc consistently outperforms traditional IRBL techniques, deep learning-based approaches and recent LLM-based baselines.
+On the large-scale benchmark, GenLoc improves Accuracy@1 by \textbf{at least 63\%} compared to traditional and deep learning-based IRBL techniques.
+On the GHRB dataset, it outperforms state-of-the-art LLM-based IRBL methods by \textbf{at least 25\%}.
+On SWE-bench Lite, GenLoc achieves \textbf{at least 15\%} higher Accuracy@1 than recent LLM-based issue localization approaches when comparing their file-level localization stages.
+Furthermore, ablation studies show that GenLoc’s performance gains arise from the complementary interaction between semantic retrieval and LLM-driven iterative code exploration.